celo-org/celo-monorepo/packages/docs/validator-guide/attestation-service.md

 celocli account:claim-attestation-service-url ./metadata.json --url $CELO_ATTESTATION_SERVICE_URL --from $CELO_ATTESTATION_SIGNER_ADDRESS
 ```

-You should now host your metadata somewhere reachable via HTTP.
+You should now host your metadata somewhere reachable via HTTPS.
 You can use a service like [gist.github.com](https://gist.github.com).
 Create a gist with the contents of the file and then click on the `Raw` button to receive the permalink to the machine-readable file.

 Now we can register this url for others to see.
 To do this, we must have the `beneficiary` address of the `ReleaseGold` contract (`CELO_VALIDATOR_ADDRESS`) unlocked.